-With adequate upkeep, your air conditioner will deliver worry-free performance for years.
-But, similar to any other machine in your house, it will at some point need to be updated.
-Knowing when to install a new one is essential to avoid pricey repairs, higher electrical bills and interruptions to your comfort.
+With proper upkeep, your air conditioner will offer worry-free service for many years.
+But, just like any other appliance in your residence, it will at some point need to be upgraded.
+Knowing when to install a new one is essential to skip pricey repairs, costly electrical bills and interrupted comfort.

-When it includes being cool and your residence’s energy efficiency, our Tokay specialists have your best interests at heart.
-There’s a lot that goes into figuring out when your air conditioner should be replaced.
-Here are several points you should consider when you’re thinking about upgrading your 15-year-old air conditioner.
+When it involves being cool and your home’s energy efficiency, our Tokay specialists have your best interests at heart.
+There’s a lot that goes into figuring out when your air conditioner requires replacement.
+Here are a couple of points you should consider when you’re thinking about upgrading your 15-year-old air conditioner.

 Age

-Most of the time, the Department of Energy says the majority of air conditioners work for 15–20 years.
+Most of the time, the Department of Energy says many air conditioners work for 15–20 years.
 If yours is 15 years old, it’s well past the halfway point.
-It’s smart to begin preparing for air conditioning installation before it goes out so you aren’t sweltering while you’re waiting for a replacement.
+It’s smart to get started preparing for air conditioning installation before it goes out so you aren’t sweltering while you’re waiting for a replacement.

-How trustworthy is your air conditioner?
-Does it cool dependably, even on the warmest days?
-Or is it regularly malfunctioning?
-When your air conditioner is less dependable it’s time to initiate preparing to get an updated one.
+How reliable is your air conditioner?
+Does it cool reliably, even on the hottest days?
+Or is it routinely malfunctioning?
+When your air conditioner starts becoming less reliable it’s time to begin considering getting an updated one.

-Over your air conditioner’s life span, it’s expected for it to need a few small repairs.
-But if your air conditioner repair cost is more than half the cost of a new air conditioner, it’s recommended to just replace it.
+Over your air conditioner’s lifetime, it’s anticipated for it to need a handful of minor repairs.
+But if your air conditioner repair cost is more than half the price of a new air conditioner, it’s recommended to just replace it.

 Energy Efficiency

-Every air conditioner comes with a SEER rating, which ranks how efficiently it expends electricity to make cold air.
-If your air conditioner was installed in 2006, it will be at least 13 SEER per federal mandates.
-However, your air conditioner becomes inefficient as it wears out.
+Every air conditioner has a SEER rating, which rates how proficiently it expends electricity to create cold air.
+If your air conditioner was installed in 2006, it will be at minimum 13 SEER to meet federal rules.
+However, your air conditioner becomes less efficient as it ages.

-As of now, 15–18 SEER is a popular number, but efficiency can go as high as the mid-20s.
-Air conditioners with greater SEER ratings are typically costlier but might pay for themselves over time through improved energy savings.
-And installing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for extra rebates.
+Now, 15–18 SEER is a popular ranking, but efficiency can go as high as the mid-20s.
+Air conditioners with greater SEER ratings are usually costlier but might pay for themselves over time through increased energy savings.
+And installing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for additional rebates.

 Comfort

-Are you comfortable when your air conditioner is running?
-Or are you often dialing down the temperature to stay cool?
-An older air conditioner might struggle to keep your residence comfy due to lower efficiency.
-A modern air conditioner, particularly a variable-speed air conditioner, can minimize high humidity and hot and cold spots.
-Instead of running at full speed continuously, these air conditioners operate at multiple speeds to fine-tune your comfort.
+Are you comfortable when your air conditioner is on?
+Or are you constantly dialing down the temperature to keep cool?
+An aging air conditioner could have problems keeping your residence comfy as a result of decreased efficiency.
+A modern air conditioner, particularly a variable-speed air conditioner, can lower high humidity and hot and cold spots.
+Instead of operating at full speed continuously, these air conditioners run at multiple speeds to adapt your comfort.

 Noise

-Your air conditioner should deliver cooling you can feel, not hear.
-If noise is a concern, call us about installing a variable-speed air conditioner.
-The majority of these air conditioners operate at a sound level that’s similar to a regular conversation.
+Your air conditioner should give cooling you can feel, not hear.
+If noise is bothering you, call us about upgrading to a variable-speed air conditioner.
+Most of these air conditioners cool at a sound level that’s like a regular conversation.

 Smart Thermostat Compatibility

-Getting a smart thermostat is a wise way to maximize your energy efficiency, with minimal effort needed from you.
-And, depending on the rebates available from your utility company, you might be able to get a free smart thermostat or get one for a greatly reduced price.
-Most of these thermostats can pick up on your temperature preferences and then make an energy-efficient schedule to match.
-They also know when you’re at home or out and about and adjust settings as necessary.
+Getting a smart thermostat is a wise approach to maximize your energy efficiency, with not much effort needed from you.
+And, depending on the rebates provided by your utility company, you might be able to get a free smart thermostat or get one for very little.
+The majority of these thermostats can pick up on your temperature preferences and then create an energy-efficient schedule to match.
+They also know when you’re at home or out and about and alter temperatures as necessary.

-If your air conditioner was installed before 2010, it probably runs on Freon®.
-Also called R-22 refrigerant, Freon is no longer being manufactured because of its damaging effects on the ozone layer.
+If your air conditioner was installed before 2010, it potentially runs on Freon®.
+Also referred to as R-22 refrigerant, Freon is no longer being produced because of its negative effects on the ozone layer.
 You can see if your air conditioner has R-22 by checking the sticker on the outside unit, which will show the refrigerant type.

-If your air conditioner is running fine, you can keep on using it.
-However, if it ever has a refrigerant leak, fixing the problem will be pricey.
-That’s because Freon is only available in limited, recycled amounts.
+If your air conditioner is operating fine, you can keep on using it.
+However, if it ever develops a refrigerant leak, solving the problem will be expensive.
+That’s because Freon is only available in decreased, recycled amounts.

 Newer air conditioners run on Puron®, or R-410A.
 But you can’t just use Puron in a Freon air conditioner, since pressure requirements are different.

-If you’re still debating whether you should replace your 15-year-old air conditioner soon, think about this.
-The Department of Energy says doing air conditioning replacement for a 10-year-old model can result in 25–40% in energy savings!
-And those savings can really accumulate over the years.
+If you’re still deciding whether you should replace your 15-year-old air conditioner soon, consider this.
+The Department of Energy says doing air conditioning replacement for a 10-year-old model can lead to 25–40% in energy savings!
+And those savings can really add up as time goes by.

-We know that air conditioner cost is your number one question.
+We are aware that air conditioner cost is your top question.
 That’s why partnering with Tokay for air conditioning installation in Lodi and surrounding areas is simple and affordable.
-Our technicians will help you select the right option for your needs and then review all the possibilities.
-These include special offers to help you save more and financing for qualified customers to make your new air conditioner work with your budget.
+Our techs will help you find the right solution for your needs and then go over all the possibilities.
+These include special offers to help you save more and financing for qualified customers to make your new air conditioner fit your budget.